AlbanBloorRiley/INS_IEP/Paper/paper.md

 ```matlab
   SysOut = INS_IEP(Sys0,Vary,Exp);
 ```
-If we wish to find all four solutions as shown in \autoref{fig:contour} then we use the aditional option:
+If we wish to find all four solutions as shown in \autoref{fig:contour} then we use the additional option:

 ```matlab
   Opt.NDeflations = 4;